 KDF 55 is another very common type of filter media.
 A KDF filter is a great overarching media to have in a filter as it reduces nearly all contaminants from heavy metals and chemicals to bacteria, pesticides, herbicides, and viruses.

-If you have hard water with a lot of different variables you want to control, then it is important to have KDF 55 in the filter you purchase as it is one of the most efficient filter medias around.
+If you have hard water with many different variables you want to control, then it is important to have KDF 55 in the filter you purchase as it is one of the most efficient filter media around.

 When used at the end of the filtration process, it is to ensure none of the dust or particles from the filter media make it into the water you are showering with.